Dan503/time-input-polyfill/src/_layouts/README.md

 ```

 > NOTE: The `append stylesheets` and `append scripts` blocks allow you to add on any layout-specific scripts or stylesheets.
-> The `content` block is overriding the parent `base.jade` file's block by the same name since we are extending from it.
+> The `content` block is overriding the parent `base.pug` file's block by the same name since we are extending from it.
 > The `first` and `second` blocks can contain default markup, but also allow you to extend from this layout and overwrite them.
-> You can read more about extensions and blocks on the [Jade website](http://jade-lang.com/reference/)
+> You can read more about extensions and blocks on the [pug website](http://pug-lang.com/reference/)

 ## Sub-generator